Albipa/Substitute-Santa/README.md

 ## Function

-    This program is able to make and read wishlists
+    This program is able to make and read wishlists.